Leonbart/leonbart/README.md

 # Leonardo Alabart

 ## About Me
-I'm an IT Manager, Electronic Engineer, and Full Stack Developer.
+I'm an IT Manager, Electronic Engineer, and Software Developer.

 ## Main Skills
 Main technologies I use: